Jean Pierre Cabanne was a French merchant and trader who traveled throughout the United States.

 He first established himself in the sugar trade in Charleston, South Carolina.
 Though he was initially profitable, he met with disaster when he lost two of his trading vessels at sea.
 He then made his way to New Orleans, Louisiana, for a brief time before moving to St. Louis, Missouri, and entering the fur trade business.
 On April 8, 1799, he married Julia Gratiot, the daughter of a successful area merchant, and the pair would eventually have nine children.

 By 1801, he was actively trading with the Kanza Indians and was illegally involved in operations with John Jacob Astor by the following year.
 Four years later, he obtained the licenses to officially trade with tribes as far north as Sioux country along the Missouri River.
-Though he remained a permanent resident of St. Louis, he spent part of each year in the wilderness and was associated with a number of well-known fur traders including Bernard Pratt, Pierre Chouteau, Jr., Bartholomew Berthold, Manuel Lisa and others.
+Though he remained a permanent resident of St. Louis, he spent part of each year in the wilderness.
+He was associated with several well-known fur traders, including Bernard Pratt, Pierre Chouteau, Jr., Bartholomew Berthold, Manuel Lisa, and others.

 Trappers, Traders & Pathfinders (by Randall Parrish, 1907)